Making the Most of Your Military Education Benefits

 The Checklist for New VA students will help you start using your GI Bill education benefits.
-You must submit the Veterans Online Application (VONAPP) to establish your GI benefits before registering for classes.
+You must complete an application with Veterans Affairs (visit the VA.GOV website for additional information) to establish your GI benefits before registering for classes.
 Veteran students must complete deferment paperwork at Gulf Coast State College each term that you enroll.
 Stop by a Military and Veteran Services office before registration fees are due to fill out and sign your deferment paperwork.
 Deadlines for registration fees are available on the Gulf Coast State College academic calendar.

 As an active duty military spouse, you are eligible for a grant from MyCAA for $2,000 per year (up to $4,000).
 Apply to Gulf Coast State College and meet with an academic advisor to set up a program plan or training goal.
 Additionally, as a military spouse, you may qualify for Veterans Benefits if a portion of benefits was transferred.
 Follow New Veteran steps for benefits.

 Questions?
 CONTACT US!